SpinachR/research_ideas/README.md

 3. ATTENTION-AWARE AGE-AGNOSTIC VISUAL PLACE RECOGNITION
 4. Deep Attentional Structured Representation Learning for Visual Recognition (Some regions provide more discriminative information)

+# 3D reconstruction
+1. Neural Cages for Detail-Preserving 3D Deformations (3d-to-3d based on 3d)
+2. Unsupervised Learning of Probably Symmetric Deformable 3D Objects from Images in the Wild (2d-to-3d directly, with 2d as supervision)
+3. C-Flow: Conditional Generative Flow Models for Images and 3D Point Clouds (2d-to-3d, 3d-to-2d)
+4. Learning Free-Form Deformations for 3D object Reconstruction (2d+3d to 3d)
+5. Learning to Generate and Reconstruct 3D Meshes with only 2d Supervison (2d-to-3d)
+6. Learning to Infer Semantic Parameters for 3D Shape Editing
+7. DiscoNet Shapes Learning on Disconnected Manifolds for 3D Editing
+8. Few-shot Generalization for Single-Image 3D Reconstruction via Priors
+9. Image2Mesh: do not rely on landmarks, using model deformation
+10. DeformSyncNet
+11. 3D-CODED: 3D Correspondences by Deep Deformation
+12. 3DN: 3D Deformation Network
+14. Im2Struct: Reconvering 3D Shape Structure from a Single RGB Image

 # Domain adaptation
 1. GradMix: Multi-source Transfer across Domains and Tasks